liudonghua123/regshot/readme.txt

 (1)CLICK "1st shot" BUTTON
 It pops up a menu which contains several items:
  (A)"Shot"  to take a snapshot only,and it will not be kept if you exit regshot program;
- (B)"Shot and save..." to take a snapshot of your registry and save it to a "hive" file
+ (B)"Shot and save..." to take a snapshot of your registry and save the whole registry to
-     and you can keep it in your harddisk for future use; NOTE:"hive" files are too big!
+    a "hive" file and you can keep it in your harddisk for future use; NOTE:"hive" files are too big!
  (C)"Load..." to load a "hive" file previous saved.
 If you want to monitor your file system ,just check the "Scan Dir [dir..]" checkbox and input the folder names below it.
 Note: Regshot has the ability to scan multiple